Last updated 5:30 pm, 6 April 2020

-The New Zealand health system continues to work hard to support those affected by the tragic event at Whakaari/White Island.
+The New Zealand health system has worked hard to support those affected by the tragic event at Whakaari/White Island.

 Download the all-of-government factsheet for information on what support is available and where you can get help.